ilyasIA25/ilyasIA25/README.md

 The goal of this project was to make fluid mechanics visual and interactive.
 Our team created a tool based on the **Lattice Boltzmann Method (LBM)** to simulate 2D fluid dynamics.

-The live website (linked above) is a showcase featuring:
+The website (linked above) is a showcase featuring:

 **Simulation Gallery**<br>
 YouTube videos of different flow types, like laminar (Poiseuille) and turbulent flow, the Venturi effect, and flow around an obstacle (Kármán vortex street).